craigduncanlab/singlecell/genome_sizes.md

 Later, it became known that there were specific molecules in each cell of an organism that contained information from each parent, and which would also remain and be transferred to the next generation of offspring.
 We now know that there are molecules, strands of DNA in each organisms 'cells', that contain a linear sequence of genetic material (information from each parent, encoded in one or more sub-sections of DNA molecules called 'genes').
 Generally, we can substitute the word 'information' for gene and it still makes sense, if we are talking about 'binary' physical traits.

-## Obsrevations about genetic material in the context of genetics
+## Observations about genetic material in the context of genetics

 These separate DNA strands/molecules/lengths are sometimes bound up and compressed, at other times extended and 'open'.